knative-extensions/security-guard/README.md

 [guard-gate](pkg/guard-gate) can be loaded as a knative queue proxy option using [qpoption](pkg/qpoption)

 Once loaded, it monitors the proxied requests and responses and the pod network.

-Note that [guard-gate](pkg/guard-gate) can also be used for more generic Kubernetes use cases by loading:

-- As a standalone reverse proxy, see for example: [guard-rproxy](https://github.com/IBM/workload-security-guard/tree/main/cmd/guard-rproxy)
-- As an extension to any go proxy, for example by using: [rtplugs](https://github.com/IBM/go-security-plugs/tree/main/rtplugs).

 ## Guardian